Helping our Hedgehogs - Check before you strim or mow

 We are also providing these to all our staff and contractors involved in landscape management.

-And in the meantime, there is some more information in the Discovering Hedgehogs presentation by the Hedgehog Project Officer, the new Helping Hedgehogs Leaflet and Get Creative for Hedgehogs this Autumn by Wild About Gardens which can be found in the Related Documents section on the right hand side of this page.
+And in the meantime, there is some more information in the Discovering Hedgehogs presentation by the Hedgehog Project Officer, the new Helping Hedgehogs Leaflet and Get Creative for Hedgehogs this Autumn by Wild About Gardens which can be found at the end of this page.
 You can also check out the Gardening for Biodiversity on our Biodiversity Activities webpage.